Architecture of Iceland: Turf houses

+Styles and Influences

+Like many other areas in the world, Iceland would often pull ideas from previous architectural styles, a method called historicism.
+Many of these styles can be seen in various buildings such as the gothic style in the churches and neoclassical style in commercial buildings such as banks.
+When it comes to residential buildings, a common theme seen is the simplicity in the designs, focusing more on functionality of the buildings rather than the ornamentation.
+Then, in the mid-18th century, there was some influence to the architecture from the Danish Government.
+One of the main stylistic changes seen in this time period is the transition from turf housing to stone housing.

 Stone buildings

 Many high-quality stone buildings were erected in the 18th century, the first being a mansion on Viðey, made completely out of Icelandic stone.
 These were some of the first buildings in Iceland to be constructed by architects, who were from Denmark, as these buildings were constructed for the Danish authorities.
 The craftsmen involved in the construction of these buildings were also foreign.
 Icelandic stone buildings from this period were inherently similar to those in Denmark, save the use of timber to clad the roofs instead of slate.
 This type of building was considered very expensive and is seen in many official buildings such as Bessastaðir (the presidential residence) and Alþingishúsið in Reykjavík.

 Many Icelanders learned the craft of masonry during the stone construction boom period, leading to the building of many stone houses which mimicked the design of Icelandic turf houses.